423 Walnut Street, Lawrenceburg, IN 47025, US

 Indiana statutes guide our grant process.
 Our grants are funded through countermeasure fees and fines collected from alcohol and drug charges through the local court system.
-In September of each year, CASA sets their local budget based on these funds.
-Split into four equal parts, our funds are distributed as grants to Prevention and Education programs, Law Enforcement programs, and Treatment programs.
-The last fourth of the funds go towards CASA's operating costs.
+In September of each year, CASA sets its local budget based on these funds.
+Split into four equal parts, and our funds are distributed as grants to Prevention and Education programs, Law Enforcement programs, and Treatment programs.
+The last fourth of the funds goes towards CASA's operating costs.

-Grant applications are due in November.
+Grant applications are due on November 23rd, 2022.
 Please follow all the directions carefully.
+There is a total of $15,470 available in each category (#1 Prevention/Education, #2 Treatment/Intervention, #3 Criminal Justice.)
 LATE APPLICATIONS WILL NOT BE ACCEPTED.
 Please plan accordingly.
+2023 CYCLE CLOSED

 December: CASA membership is presented with recommendations from the grant committee and voted on during the monthly meeting